Source: Adapted from Martha Stewart's Cupcakes

 -For those who don't know, you can find cream of tartar in your spice section of the grocery store, it is a white powder.

--I frequent my local cake store (West Los Angeles): New York Cake West any time I want something new to make my baking pretty.
+-I frequent my local cake store (West Los Angeles ): New York Cake West any time I want something new to make my baking pretty.
 They have a wonderful store with so much to keep you busy with, this is where I got my yellow cupcake holders and gold disco dust-they have EVERY color.
-However if you don't have access to a local cake supply store, check out this site: Bake it Pretty
+However if you don't have access to a local cake supply store, check out this site: Bake it Pretty to order anything you could possible need from cupcake liners to packaging material, this site is AWESOME!

 -Instead of using the sugar cinnamon dusting on the frosting, I chose to use some gold disco dust to spice it up a little, I mean after all, these are birthday cupcakes!